syncliteio/SyncLite/CONTRIBUTING.md

 Thank you for considering contributing to SyncLite!
 We welcome all kinds of contributions, including:

-- Building Open Source Data Integration projects on toof of SyncLite platform demonstrating interesting usecases
+- Building open-source data integration projects on top of SyncLite platform demonstrating interesting usecases
 - Reporting issues and bugs
 - Adding new integration tests
 - Fixing issues and bugs